orstavik/JoiComponents/book/chapter5/Discussion_HTML_composition.md

 inside the shadowDOM, this might disturb event listeners you have attacted to the slot element for slotchange events (since these events are do not bubble in Chrome nor Safari).
 If you listen for slotchange events, you will likely encounter problems when you update or alter the shadowDOM.
-If you want to update the shadowDOM, you should employ the ChildrenChangedMixin.
+If you want to update the shadowDOM, you should employ the SlotchangeMixin.

 3. Remember that only direct children of the `host` element are directly assigned.
 Deeper descendants of the `host` element will be slotted via the child.